netenglabs/bgperf2/README.md

 $ docker import ../NOS/cEOS64-lab-4.27.0F.tar.xz ceos:latest
 ```

-Be sure to use this command for importing: if you don't tag the image as ceos:latest then bgperf
+Be sure to use this command for importing: if you don't tag the image as ceos:latest then bgperf2
 won't be able to find the image.

 N.B.
-EOS takes longer to startup than other BGP software I've tested with bgperf, so don't be alarmed.
+EOS takes longer to startup than other BGP software I've tested with bgperf2, so don't be alarmed.
 However, if it's taken more than 60 seconds to establish a neighbor, something is wrong and start
 looking at logs.